pyside/pyside2-setup/sources/pyside2/doc/deployment-pyinstaller.rst

 Problem with numpy in Python 2.7.16
 -----------------------------------

-A recent problem of PyInstaller is the appearance of Python 2.7.16.
+A recent problem of PyInstaller is the Python 2 release, that is v2.7.16.
 This Python version creates a problem that is known from Python 3 as a `Tcl/Tk` problem.
-This does rarely show up in Python 3 because `Tcl/Tk` is seldom used with `PyInstaller.
+It rarely shows up in Python 3 as `Tcl/Tk` is seldom used with `PyInstaller.

 On Python 2.7.16, this problem is very much visible, as many are